Which of the following statements about epithelial tissue is corr... | Channels for Pearson+

 1

-Understand the role of epithelial tissue: Epithelial tissue is one of the four primary tissue types in the body.
-Its main functions include covering body surfaces, lining cavities, and forming protective barriers.
-It also plays a role in absorption, secretion, and filtration.
+Understand the definition and characteristics of epithelial tissue: Epithelial tissue is a type of tissue that lines the surfaces and cavities of organs and structures throughout the body.
+It serves functions such as protection, absorption, secretion, and filtration.

-Analyze the incorrect options: The statement 'Epithelial tissues store energy in the form of fat' is incorrect because this is a function of adipose tissue, which is a type of connective tissue.
-Similarly, 'Epithelial tissues are specialized for contraction and movement' is incorrect because this is a function of muscle tissue.
+Clarify the term 'avascular but innervated': Epithelial tissue lacks blood vessels (avascular), meaning it does not have a direct blood supply.
+However, it is innervated, meaning it has nerve endings that allow for sensation.

-Evaluate the correct option: The statement 'Epithelial tissues cover body surfaces and line cavities, providing protection and absorption' accurately describes the primary functions of epithelial tissue.
-It highlights its role in forming protective layers and facilitating absorption in areas like the intestines.
+Evaluate the first statement: 'Epithelial tissue is found only in the heart.'
+This is incorrect because epithelial tissue is found throughout the body, not just in the heart.
+It lines organs, blood vessels, and body cavities.

 Watch next